barak/terminus/README.md

 There are plenty of graphic terminals for linux, so what makes this one different?

-First, it allows to split a window in several tiling subwindows, exactly like the old Terminator terminal.
+* it allows to split a window in several tiling subwindows, exactly like the old Terminator terminal.
 Of course it can create several simultaneous windows, and allows to have several tabs in each window.

-Second, allows to have an always-available drop-down terminal in all screens, with an appearance similar to the Quake console, exactly like Guake.
+* allows to have an always-available drop-down terminal in all screens, with an appearance similar to the Quake console, exactly like Guake.
 Of course, the Guake-like terminal can be split in tiling subwindows, wich is its main novelty.

+* supports Drag'n'Drop of terminals between tabs and windows, allowing to reorder them at will.

-Third, it has been written in Vala and uses Gtk3, which allows it to take advantage of the new characteristics available and to use less resources.
+* it has been written in Vala and uses Gtk3, which allows it to take advantage of the new characteristics available and to use less resources.

 ## Using it ##

+Each Terminus window has two buttons at the left: one to create a new Terminus window, and another to create a new tab in the current window.
+Also, doing right-click on a terminal will open a contextual menu which also allows to subdivide it horizontally or vertically, in tiles.

+A terminal can be dragged from the top bar (the red one), and dropped into another terminal (being added as a new tile), into a new tab in an existing window by dropping it into the tabs bar or the title bar, or into a new window if dropped outside any window.
+A terminal can be moved between different windows too, and even between a normal window and the Guake one.

 By default, using Shift+F12 will show the Quake-like terminal, but you can change the key binding by pressing right-click and selecting "Properties".
+Nearly all the actions in Terminus have a configurable hotkey.

 Also by default, Ctrl+Shift combined with the keypad's Add, Subtract and Enter keys will increase, decrease, and return to normal, font size.
 You can also use